ByteDance: China

 In April 2018, China's state media regulator, the National Radio and Television Administration (NRTA), ordered the temporary removal of Toutiao and Neihan Duanzi from Chinese app stores.
 The NRTA accused Neihan Duanzi in particular of hosting "vulgar" and "improper" content and "triggering strong sentiments of resentment among internet users".
 The following day, Neihan Duanzi announced it was permanently shutting down.
 In response to the shutdown, Yiming issued a letter stating that the app was "incommensurate with socialist core values" and promised that ByteDance would "further deepen cooperation" with the authorities to promote their policies.
 Following the shutdown, ByteDance announced that it would give preference to Chinese Communist Party members in its hiring and increase its censors from 6,000 to 10,000 employees.

 As of 2019, ByteDance's Beijing headquarters has maintained an office where cybersecurity police are stationed so that illegal content can be instantly reported.
 In November 2019, the Cyberspace Administration of China (CAC) ordered ByteDance to remove "slanderous" information on Fang Zhimin from Toutiao.
 In April 2020, the CAC ordered ByteDance to take down its office collaboration tool, Lark, because it could be used to circumvent Internet censorship.
-In January 2021, Chinese regulators fined ByteDance for spreading "vulgar information."
+In January 2021, Chinese regulators fined ByteDance for spreading "vulgar information".
 In April 2021, ByteDance was among 13 online platforms ordered by the People's Bank of China to adhere to tighter data and financial regulations.
 The bank stated that ByteDance must conduct comprehensive self-examination and rectification to adhere to the country's laws.
 In May 2021, the CAC stated that ByteDance had engaged in illegal data collection and misuse of personal information.

 In March 2021, the State Administration for Market Regulation fined a ByteDance subsidiary and other companies for antitrust violations.

 In April 2022, ByteDance announced that it would report users' content on Toutiao and Douyin that engaged in "historical nihilism" in contradiction of official CCP history.

 In November 2022, during the 2022 COVID-19 protests in China, the CAC directed ByteDance to intensify its censorship of the protests.

 In November 2023, Forbes reported that ByteDance's internal workplace tool called Feishu, which contains "product network security, data security, personal information, and daily operations," was accessed by the CAC and other Chinese government authorities in the run-up to the 20th National Congress of the Chinese Communist Party.

+In September 2025, the CAC launched a crackdown on ByteDance's Toutiao, citing content on the app promoting "negative outlooks on life such as world-weariness."